xen/flask-project-template/README.md

         ├── robots.txt
         └── style.css

 All static dependencies are installed by [`bower`](http://bower.io/) packages manager.
-Of course you can get rid of `node.js` as dependency, but I found that full automation save vast amount of time and it is almost impossible to avoid of using popular JavaScript frameworks or compilers.
-Why to avoid such things as `browserify` or CoffeScript?
+Of course, you can get rid of `node.js` as a dependency, but I found that full automation saves a vast amount of time and it is almost impossible to avoid of using popular JavaScript frameworks or compilers.
+Why avoid such things as `browserify` or CoffeScript?
 By default site already use Bootstrap.

 ## Configuration

-Already mention my approach: project should be able to start with minimum external dependencies.
-Of course if project grow up probability of using individual features increase.
-For example Postgres have different capabilities then SQLite, but this Flask project template trying to be as much agnostic as it can.
+Already mention my approach: the project should be able to start with minimum external dependencies.
+Of course, if the project grows up the probability of using individual features increase.
+For example, Postgres has different capabilities then SQLite, but this Flask project template trying to be as much agnostic as it can.
 That is why `config.py` is not empty, I attempt to make you able to start your simple Flask application after git checkout.

-Of course you will make changes to your configuration, but more important how your project will work after development phase and how it flexible will be if you have team of developers.
+Of course, you will make changes to your configuration, but more importantly how your project will work after the development phase and how it flexible will be if you have a team of developers.

 My recommendation store everything common and insensitive inside `config.py`.
 But if you need to have personal settings then store in `local.cfg` and put this file in the root folder of the project.

-But still it is not flexible enough.
+But still, it is not flexible enough.
 What if you need to connect staging or test database?
-Then you can use option `-c` to define different config file:
+Then you can use the option `-c` to define different config file:

     $ python manage.py runserver -c test.cfg
-    # if you need to apply migration to test database
+    # if you need to apply the migration to test database
     $ python manage.py -c test.cfg db upgrade

 This time Flask will read configuration this order:

-1. `config.py` inside project folder
+1. `config.py` inside the project folder
-2. Try to find `local.cfg` in parent folder
+2. Try to find `local.cfg` in the parent folder
 3. Configuration file provided by command line

-Notice that `cfg` files don't executed it is simple text files.
-In the end configuration variable will have last value it was mentioned.
-For example if `MAIL_SERVER` defined in `config.py` and redefined in `local.cfg` then last value will be used by Flask application.
+Notice that `cfg` files don't execute it is simple text files.
+In the end configuration variable will have the last value it was mentioned.
+For example if `MAIL_SERVER` defined in `config.py` and redefined in `local.cfg` then the last value will be used by Flask application.

-This approach cover most cases I have in my practice.
-Show your DevOp how to use `cfg` and put inside variables he/she need to change.
+This approach covers most cases I have in my practice.
+Show your DevOp how to use `cfg` and put inside variables he/she needs to change.

-Also `local.cfg` is ignored in `.gitignore` so you will not accidentally put your database passwords to public repository.
+Also `local.cfg` is ignored in `.gitignore` so you will not accidentally put your database passwords to a public repository.

 ## `app.py` — cornerstone part of your application